-9 tips for buying a second property in Barcelona
+9 tips for buying your second home in Barcelona

 For people in Spain, buying a second property is not very out of the ordinary.
 14.3% of Spanish households own a second home, which is more or less double the amount of Italy and France.
 There are many advantages to being the owner of a second property.
 Not only do people have a place that they can go to for a getaway, they also can have this property as a form of investment.
 It is the ideal way of creating a passive income.

 Many people rent out their second homes for the majority of the year.
 The share of households owning a second property with time rises from 35-40 years of age, reaching roughly 20% of homes near retirement age.
 Currently there are 3.7 million second homes in Spain, which is 14.6% of all housing.
 Investing in a second home, however, is not easy, therefore we have listed the following ten tips to guide expats through this venture.

 Tip 1: Get to know the market; don’t make assumptions!

 It is understandable that if you have already bought property before, you will feel more confident about the purchase of a second property.
 However, there are many factors to look out for in Spain when buying property.
 Without the right guidance, it is easy to overlook these matters.
 Pitfalls for those buying property in Spain include the deposit, purchase tax, off-plan properties, registration of property and the possibility of illegally built properties.

 Tip 2: Define your needs and wishes; what is essential to your second property?

 Buying a second property can mean that your needs and wishes are completely different from when you bought your first home.
 It is, therefore, crucial to be very specific about what the expectations for your second property are.
 Once you have a clear idea of the home that you’re in search of, the right real estate agent will be able to help you with finding your dream home with much more ease.

 Tip 3: Buy at the right time; timing is everything!